saintmalik/blog.saintmalik.me/docs/vps-workspace-accessibility.md

 Creating files and editing files easily, so when you are done with installation, here is how to get your things up and running.

-1. Enable the Remote - SSH Extention afteer installation, you might also be prompted to install another Extension name Remote - SSH Editing Configuration Files, install and enable it also.
+1. Enable the Remote - SSH Extension after installation, you might also be prompted to install another Extension name Remote - SSH Editing Configuration Files, install and enable it also.

 <picture>
   <source type="image/webp" srcset="https://saintmalikme.mo.cloudinary.net/bgimg/remote-ssh.webp" alt="Remote SSH Extensiont"/>